 Options should also have been aware that it's not usual for pension transfers to happen without the consumer receiving advice or a recommendation - and very unusual for this to happen at a rate of 50 a month, which Caledonian was proposing.
-Options should've concluded that it was simply implausible that such a large volume of consumers were deciding to transfer out of their existing schemes, open a SIPP with Options, and make the same investments in the SIPP (either in FPI or a portfolio provided by Business C and Business J) without being advised to do so.
+Options should've concluded that it was simply implausible that such a large volume of consumers were deciding to transfer out of their existing schemes, open a SIPP with Options, and make the same investments in their SIPP without being advised to do so.
+Although Mr W's investment was not the one the majority of Caledonian clients seem to have been 'put into' (Friends Provident International), it was one of two I've seen that Caledonian used, and the similarities in these applications should have indicated to Options that Caledonian was giving advice.